Cover Letter Mastery

 Dear Dr. [Medical Director Name],

 I’m a board-certified Family Nurse Practitioner with 1,200+ clinical hours in primary care, urgent care, and women’s health.
-I’m writing because [Clinic Name]’s patient-centered medical home model aligns directly with how I practice medicine.
+I’m writing because [Clinic Name]’s patient-centered medical home model aligns with how I practice medicine.

 I prescribe independently in [State] and hold DEA registration.
 I’m credentialed with Medicare, Medicaid, and most major commercial insurers.